Chicken Cacciatore with Mozzarella

 • 1 garlic clove, minced

-• one orange and yellow sweet pepper, deseeded and roughy chopped
+• 1 orange and yellow sweet pepper, deseeded and roughy chopped

-• 4 free-range chicken fillets, de-boned and skinless
+• 4 free-range chicken fillets, skinless and deboned

 • peel of 1 small lemon